abbeyroad7/Terra-CotS/content/World/Misc/Rule.Cooking.md

 **At the end of the cooking time, you must make a Survival check, adding your proficiency bonus if you are proficient with Cooking utensils.**

-Recipes can be naturally discovered from others or if you find recipe books, which would negate the disadvantage roll.
-Disadvantage would only apply if you're trying to create a recipe blind by experimenting.
-Once a recipe is added to your list of known recipes, you would then roll with Advantage instead.

 **Recipe DCs are calculated based on the complexity of the dishes as well as the durability of the ingredients being handled.**
 - For example, a simple ham-sandwich may require a DC3 to prepare, but an Elvish herbed duck-cutlet may require a DC16 to prepare adequately.